 One of the most common causes of Testosterone Deficiency in men that have not yet experienced Andropause is poor sleeping habits.
-In order for your body to produce the Testosterone that it needs to amplify your day-to-day health, you need 7-9 hours of restful sleep per night, but too many men don’t get enough.
+For your body to produce the testosterone that it needs to amplify your day-to-day health, you need 7-9 hours of restful sleep per night, but too many men don’t get enough.
 Across the United States, there are nine million men and women that take prescription medications to help them sleep.
 Healthy sleep is also necessary for your body to adequately produce Human Growth Hormone, which is produced primarily during sleep and helps to promote cellular metabolism and healing processes.

 If you are having trouble sleeping, before turning to over-the-counter or prescription sleep aids, here are some steps that you can take to improve your sleeping habits, and hopefully get the rest that your body needs to promote hormone balance and optimal health.